squarepupil/website-pages/src/index.md

 ## Page

-We will load up the template and the replace it.
+We will load up the template and then replace the article, put in the banner, add in some css, hide the lightbulb by default, and throw in some js.

-    _"project.md::template | replace article, _"index body"
+    _"project.md::template | replace main, _"index body"
         | cheerio body, prepend, _"banner | jade"
         | cheerio style, append, _"css"
         | cheerio #logo, addClass, hide